 Dr. Harris is CEO and Co-Designer of Fathers, Families and Healthy Communities (FFHC), a citywide initiative in Chicago that seeks to strengthen the engagement of low-income non-custodial African-American fathers with their children, families and communities.
 Dr. Harris has sought to aggressively advance policies that more effectively support vulnerable families and communities.
 He is considered a national expert in the areas of public policy related to responsible fatherhood, family support practice, community building and economic development, parent-engagement and leadership and anti-poverty strategies.
 In his capacity as a national expert, Dr. Harris has testified before Congress on issues related to fatherhood, family strengthening and community building.
 In addition, Harris served as the national facilitator for the National Fatherhood Leaders Group, a consortium of the country’s leading fatherhood organizations.

-Inaugural Chair Dependent, Delinquent & Crossover Children and Youth Division Dr. Julia M. Kobulsky, PhD
+Inaugural Chair of Dependent, Delinquent & Crossover Children and Youth Workgroup Dr. Julia M. Kobulsky, PhD

 Julia M. Kobulsky, PhD, joined the faculty of Temple University’s School of Social Work in July 2018.
 Prior to this she was a postdoctoral fellow at the University of Maryland, School of Social Work (2016-2018) and a doctoral training fellow of the Administration of Children, Youth and Families (2014-2016).
 She received her doctorate from Case Western Reserve University’s Jack, Joseph and Morton Mandel School of Applied Social Sciences in 2016.
 She worked for six years at Beech Brook, a Cleveland-area nonprofit organization where she conducted research and evaluation on a continuum of prevention and intervention programs for emotionally disturbed youth.
 The goal of Julia’s research and teaching is to support the mental and behavioral health of youth involved in the child welfare system.
 She conducts research on adolescent substance use and other behavioral health problems in child welfare populations and on the measurement of child maltreatment.
 She also has an interest in program evaluation and implementation science, and is passionate about collaborating with child welfare and behavioral health agencies to support innovations to improve outcomes for youth and families.
 As a postdoctoral fellow at the University of Maryland, she served an evaluator on the National Adoption Competency Mental Health Training Initiative (NTI), an eight state pilot of an online training program for the mental health and child welfare workforces.